igameta/Prototype_ArithPaper/README.md

 # ArithPaper
-This is the electronical paper application.
+This is an electronical paper application.